-1. Abide by any departmental directives in the course outline of record.

-Directives include the course description, course content outline, performance objectives, assignments, methods of instruction, methods of evaluation, required materials, student learning outcomes, and any specifications of how the course is or is not to be taught as an online/hybrid section as specified in Form A.

-- 2. Abide by the MiraCosta syllabus checklist. - 3.
-Ensure regular effective contact between instructor and students.
+- Be prepared to teach distance education in accordance with any department and college procedures, and negotiated agreements.
+Current agreements (2021-24, AF and 2022-25, FT Faculty) require faculty assigned to teach via DE to have completed an Online Compliance course and this self-certification checklist. - 2.
+Abide by any departmental directives in the course outline of record.
+Directives include the course description, course content outline, performance objectives, assignments, methods of instruction, methods of evaluation, required materials, student learning outcomes, and any specifications of how the course is or is not to be taught as an online/hybrid section as specified in Form A. - 3.
+Uphold institutional procedures to authenticate students. - 4.
+Abide by the MiraCosta syllabus checklist. - 5.
+Ensure regular and substantive interaction between instructor and students.